RSM-git/rsm-git.github.io/content/network-analysis.md

 |        Median degree        |    7     |     5     |
 | Avg. clustering coefficient |  0.792   |   0.184   |

+We remove a lot of nodes and edges by discarding the nodes with less than 5 articles written, but the average degree of the graph increases slightly, while the median degree and average clustering coefficient decreases.
+This means that the graph is less dense after removing the nodes, and also reduces the extremes in the degree distribution, such as one author having 2.600 links prior to removing the nodes.

 The largest connected component of the processed New York Times graph can be seen below.

 ![](/images/nyt2.png)